Dumbing down

 Citizenship in heaven

-Patriotism is a very strong force in the USA, probably more than in many countries.
-I’ve met a number of new friends here over the last 6 months who are both extremely patriotic while at the same time being exceptionally serious about their Christian faith.
-They are very aware of current events here.
-Many feel the USA has already moved far towards a totalitarian state.
-They believe the original freedoms and rights that the country was founded upon are being eroded or are just plain gone.
-There’s talk of taking a stand, of fighting for liberty.
+Patriotism is a powerful force in the United States, possibly stronger here than in many other countries.
+Over the last six months, I’ve made a number of friends who are deeply patriotic, yet equally committed to their Christian faith.
+These individuals are acutely aware of current events, many of them believing that the U.S. is heading toward a totalitarian state.
+They feel that the freedoms and rights upon which the country was founded are being eroded or have already disappeared.
+There’s talk of taking a stand and fighting for liberty.

-But this is where the discussion turns intense and focused.
-What exactly should one fight for?
-What are we?
-Is it a matter of just standing up for a cause?
-Which one?
+This is where the discussion intensifies.
+What exactly are we fighting for?
+What is our true identity?
+Is it simply a matter of supporting a cause—and if so, which one?
 And for many of us, it comes back to our identity.
 What are we?

-You don’t have to be a Christian in America to be extremely patriotic.
-Certainly there are millions of exceptionally patriotic Americans who are not Christians or for whom their faith is a distant second place to their allegiance to their country.
+You don’t have to be a Christian in America to be fiercely patriotic.
+Many Americans who are not Christians—or whose faith takes a secondary role to their national allegiance—are deeply committed to their country.
 But what about for a Christian, one whose life is centered around their faith in God and in Jesus?

-For me personally, over 40 years ago I had to decide what would come first in my life and how I would see myself.
-I had to know that my allegiance to Jesus Christ and my citizenship in heaven had to be the most precious thing for me and what I felt was worth living and dying for.
-Since that time I have lived in over 40 countries as an ambassador of the kingdom of God and I have no regrets about that.
+Personally, over 40 years ago, I had to decide what would come first in my life.
+I had to choose where my true allegiance lay and understand that my citizenship in heaven and my commitment to Jesus Christ had to be my most treasured identity—one worth living and dying for.
+Since then, I’ve lived in over 40 countries as an ambassador of the Kingdom of God, and I have no regrets.

-But for many here, this is a time of deep heart searching.
-Some even question if they should take up arms to defend what they see as their inalienable rights.
-But I don’t think I’m supposed to do that.
-That’s not the battle I’m supposed to fight.
-And I question if any sincere, consecrated Christian is supposed to take up earthly weapons to fight an earthly war for worldly goals.
-I don’t believe that’s the battle I’m called to and I feel many American Christians are going to be sadly shocked if they go that direction, to take up arms against their country.
+For many, though, this is a time of deep soul-searching.
+Some even question whether they should take up arms to defend what they see as their inalienable rights.
+But I don’t believe that’s my calling.
+That’s not the battle I’m meant to fight.
+I question whether any sincere, consecrated Christian should take up earthly weapons for worldly causes.
+I believe many American Christians will be sadly surprised if they go down that path, taking up arms against their own country.

-That’s a battle worth fighting that we’re destined to win.
-Those with true faith in God will find their strength and calling and victory, not fighting earthly political battles to save their nation but fighting the good fight of faith for the truth and for lost souls everywhere.
-It is written, “They overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto the death.”
-(Revelation 12:11)
+That’s a battle worth fighting, one we’re destined to win.
+True faith in God will lead us to find our strength and calling in the fight of faith—not in earthly political struggles, but in the spiritual battle for truth and lost souls everywhere.
+As it is written, “They overcame him by the blood of the Lamb and by the word of their testimony; and they loved not their lives unto the death” (Revelation 12:11).

 He said it 3 times